 - Research Partnerships: In order to meet the needs of researchers and provide a world-class infrastructure, Total Cancer Care has developed an innovative business model that includes research partnerships with patients, research centers, academic institutions and industry including the partnership through ORIEN.
 Bringing together patients, research and doctors, enables us to change the way we think about cancer.

 - Multi-dimensional Data Warehouse – Moffitt Cancer Center has established a data warehouse to collect, relate and interpret clinical data and molecular data from patients.
 The warehouse includes but is not limited to community partner site data, patient records, medical history, registry data, molecular profiles, gene expression data and clinicopathologic data.
 All data is stored and utilized in compliance with HIPAA requirements.
-Currently, the warehouse is over 1 terabyte of data, 30 terabytes if images are counted.
-Within years, it is expected to surpass 10 terabytes of data.
 Appropriate access is given to the clinician and researcher to lead to the creation of evidence-based guidelines with guidance provided by honest brokers.

 - Oncology Research Information Exchange Network(ORIEN) - Moffitt has been a leader in cancer research by creating a network of top cancer centers in ORIEN that share information in a way that’s never been done.
 ORIEN is a growing alliance of leading cancer centers committed to speeding up research through collaboration and access to shared patient data.
 The more diverse our patient population, the more connections we can make.
 Collaboration across ORIEN TCC sites includes sharing both clinical and molecular data from patients enrolled in the study to enhance discovery and create evidence of what is the most effective therapy for individual patients.